noobishme/noobishme/README.md

-## Hi there, I'm nOObish -- I simplify techie things.
+## Hi there, I'm nOObish -- I simplify techie things for Humans.

 ### You can find my portal site at https://nOObish.me